Do Go On - 206 - Dungeons and Dragons

 Yeah.

-What other ones can they be?
+What are the ones can there be?

 Fascinating stuff.